 Mechanic work is "a burden to the body," according to shop owner Jerry Barkley, so people are choosing the less physically stressful white-collar work.

 With it being more difficult to find mechanics to work on cars in a timely manner, having good car insurance may be more important now than it has ever been.
-But you still shouldn’t have to overpay on your insurance.
-Jerry can help you find cheap car insurance to protect your vehicle when things go wrong.
+But you still shouldn't have to overpay on your insurance.